 - Food has not been presented to the public, such as at a buffet where guests can serve themselves.

 - Food has been properly stored (i.e. proper temperatures, containers, time)

 How can you help?

 Everyone can do their part to eliminate food waste.
 In fact, over 40% of food waste occurs in the household.
 Educate yourself and those around you on food waste reduction skills, best before dates vs. expiration dates, meal plans, composting, food storage, and efficiency grocery shopping.

-We are seeking out commited long-term volunteers to help with this program.
-If you are interested, contact email@example.com.
+We are seeking out committed long-term volunteers to help with this program.
+If you are interested, contact email@example.com